Cranbrook railway station (Devon)

 Despite being the closest station to Exeter Airport (2.2 miles away), there is not yet a public transport link between the two, but in 2015 a direct bus route was expected to be introduced after the station's completion, to help improve the town's poor level of bus service.

-Construction
+History

 The station was originally expected to open in 2013, and the 2014 timetables included an additional two minutes for trains passing the station.
 However, detailed design of the station began only in summer 2014, and construction started that autumn with opening initially due in spring 2015, but problems with a sewer and railway signalling postponed the opening for a then unknown duration.
 In August 2015, the opening was announced for October.
 By October 2015, it transpired that the station would not open until 13 December 2015.
 The station cost £5m to build.

 Facilities

-The station's single platform has a usable length of 150 m to accommodate the six-car trains (paired three-car units) that operate on the route.
-There is a car park with 150 spaces.
-The station and its services are operated by South Western Railway.
-The station is unstaffed; however, there is a ticket machine so tickets must be purchased before travel.
+The station's single platform has a usable length of 150 m to accommodate the six-car trains that operate on the route.
+There is a car park with 150 spaces and a ticket machine.